bonsaiERP/bonsaiERP/README.md

 # *bonsaiERP*

-*bonsaiERP* es un ERP simple escrito con [Ruby on Rails](http://rubyonrails.org), incluye los siguientes módulos:
+*bonsaiERP* is a simple ERP system written with [Ruby on Rails](http://rubyonrails.org), and includes the following modules:

-- Ventas
+- Sales
-- Compras
+- Buys
-- Gastos
+- Expenses
-- Cuentas
+- Bank and Cash Accounts
-- Inventarios
+- Inventory
-- Manejo de archivos (en desarrollo)
+- File management (in development)

-El sistema permite utilizar multiples monedas
+The system allows to use multiple currencies and make exchange rates.

-## Instalación
+## Installation

-### Instalar todos los requisitos
+### bonsaiERP requires

-- Ruby 2.2.1
+- Ruby 2.2.2
-- Instalar PostgreSQL 9.4 y postgresql-contrib para habilitar Hstore
+- PostgreSQL 9.4 and postgresql-contrib to enable **hstore**
-- Nodejs para compilar los assets
+- Nodejs for compiling assets
-- Instalar imagemagick
+- imagemagick

-### Instalar *bonsaiERP*
+### Installing *bonsaiERP*

-### Sobre los archivos adjuntos (UPLOADS)
+### Attached files (UPLOADS)

-*bonsaiERP* usa la gema dragonfly para poder realizar subida de archivos al servidor, es posible configurar donde iran los archivos en:
+*bonsaiERP* uses dragonfly gem to manage file uploads, you can set where the files will go setting:

 `config/initialiazers/dragonfly.rb`